benjaminjkraft/notes/gophercon-2020.md

 ## Description (for attendees)
 Khan Academy's mission is to provide a free, world-class education to anyone, anywhere.
 Our website, used by millions of learners, is powered by a codebase that dates to before Go's public release, and which until recently was written in Python 2.
 We're incrementally migrating to a new Go service architecture, to improve performance, better scale our team, and put us on a strong foundation to continue to improve education over the next 10 years and beyond.

 Rewriting our backend is a huge project!
 Why did we consider such a big move?
-For whom would such a move be worth considering?
-How did we set ourselves up for success?
-How are we doing such a big migration incrementally and without affecting our users?
+How did we set ourselves up for success, and avoid disrupting our users?
 Where did we go right, and where did we go wrong?
+Who should consider such a move?
 Which parts did we plan ahead, and which did we figure out on-the-fly?
 What were we thinking?!
 This talk will answer these questions, and more.

 ## Bio